-In artisanal gold mining, Minelab continues to dominate, with the GPZ 7000®, SDC 2300® and Gold Monster®.
-Gold Monster® was designed specifically for our African customers and it has become the machine-of-choice for entry level artisanal miners.
-The SDC 2300® is exceptionally good at discovering fine-particle gold in highly mineralised soils, and existing customers are upgrading to the top-of-line GPZ 7000® detection performance as they become more successful.
-During FY21, Minelab will introduce a new gold detector, which will include the best features from both the SDC 2300® and GPX platforms.
+In artisanal gold mining, Minelab continues to dominate, with the GPZ 7000°, SDC 2300° and Gold Monster°.
+Gold Monster° was designed specifically for our African customers and has become the machine-of-choice for entry level artisanal miners.
+The SDC 2300° is exceptionally good at discovering fine-particle gold in highly mineralised soils, and existing customers are upgrading to the top of line GPZ 7000° detection performance as they become more successful.
+Minelab will soon release an exciting new GPX® gold detector which will draw upon the best features of the GPX 5000TM and SDC 2300®.

 Despite the challenges presented by COVID-19, Minelab's recreational business achieved a record result.
 The demand for our recreational detectors has been remarkably resilient right through the pandemic, which we attribute to metal detecting being a remote outdoor hobby that has the potential to find items of value.
-The successful release of our second simultaneous multi-frequency (Multi-IQ®) detector, VANQUISH®, and the sustained strong demand for our Multi-IQ® EQUINOX® detector positioned us to take additional market share.
+The successful release of our second simultaneous multifrequency (Multi-IQ®) detector, VANQUISH®, and the sustained strong demand for our Multi-IQ® EQUINOX® detector positioned us to take additional market share.

-In FY21, Minelab will benefit from a full year of VANQUISH® sales, the release of a new gold detector and an expanding geographical sales footprint.
-We remain confident of continued success next year.
+In FY21, Minelab will benefit from a full year of VANQUISH® sales, the release of a new gold detector and an expanding geographic sales footprint.